 Here’s what to look for:

-- Qualifications & Experience: Does the provider have child care experience?
-Are they certified in CPR and first aid?
+- Qualifications & Experience: Does the provider have experience in childcare?
+Do they have CPR and first-aid certification?

-- References & Reviews: Check online reviews or ask for references.
+- References & Reviews: Read online reviews and/or ask for references.

-- Safety & Cleanliness: Is the environment safe and child-friendly?
+- Safety & Cleanliness: Are the materials and equipment clean, safe and adequate?

-- Flexibility & Pricing: Does their schedule match yours?
+- Flexibility & Pricing: Will their schedule work with yours?
 Are their rates reasonable?

 Budgeting for Weekend Child Care